Best Personal Loans for Borrowers With Good Credit

 Marcus

-Marcus offers personal loans from $3,500 to $40,000 with repayment terms from three to seven years.
+With Marcus, you can borrow $3,500 to $40,000 with repayment terms from three to six years.
 After making at least 12 on-time, consecutive payments, Marcus will let you defer one monthly payment interest-free.

 Pros